 For further information about the Translators Association click here.

-The Society's Broadcasting Group assists members working in radio, television, film and other such broadcasting media within the UK and, where possible, abroad.
-For further information about the Group, please visit the Broadcasting Group page.
+The Society's Scriptwriters Group assists members working in radio, television, film and other such broadcasting media within the UK and, where possible, abroad.
+For further information about the Group, please visit the Scriptwriters Group page.

 For further broadcasting rates see the Writers' Guild of Great Britain rates page.